rthrblck/guidelines/README.md

 ## Roadmap

-- [ ] Code cleanup before integration of modules
-  - [x] Make sure all variable names are consistent
-  - [x] Redefine Drawer.js as Inputs.js and update all associated links, etc. Remove Drawer div and just use a regular div for now
-  - [x] Define all needed props in fixtures.js
-  - [x] Delete unused/unnecessary files from project.
-  - [x] Add prop validation wherever it's needed
-  - [x] Fix janky svg rectangle overlay by bumping the starting y by 1 pixel and deleting the overlayed rectangle

 - [ ] Build input form
   - [ ] Figure out how to handle state updates from field inputs (start with Storybook using fixtures.js)
     - [ ] Create all input fields with corresponding App level infrastructure